-8. Voice Record Pro:
+7. Voice Record Pro

-You can customize most of the attributes of your recording and when you press the record button, it prompts you to set those attributes first.
-When the recording starts you get a digital meter that has a needle which deviates with your audio levels to indicate active recording.
 There’s a dedicated silence detection bar which you can increase or decrease to change the sensitivity.
 The dead air is automatically removed from the final clip based on this bar.

 Download Voice Recorder Pro (free, in-app purchases).

 As much as students hate taking notes, it is still important to keep notes and this app comes as a godsend.
 I am not exaggerating at all.
-AudioNote2 is a digital notebook with a sound recorder built in.
+AudioNote2 is a digital notebook with a sound recorder built-in.
 Just get to your next class with this app and you’ll know how easy it makes the process.

-The notebook style layout isn’t just for show but each line takes input as text from the keyboard or the pencil mode where you can write naturally.
-You hit the record button and start taking notes. the notes are automatically timestamped with the audio and highlights when the audio reaches to that point.
 The recordings are saved on iCloud and you can choose Dropbox or even your phone to save the file.
 Sharing is easy and you can do it on multiple platforms.
 Other features like import audio from the phone and higher quality recordings are available in the paid version.

 Download AudioNote2 from the Appstore(free, in-app purchases).

-Special Mention: Evernote and OneNote
+Special Mentions: Evernote and OneNote

 You open Evernote and it shows you an empty page with many options on the bottom.
-It can add pictures, doodle, attachments and audio recordings to your notes.
-You don’t get advanced features with these apps, however, if you are already using OneNote and Evernote for note taking, it makes sense to use them instead of downloading a third-party app.
+It can add pictures, doodle, attachments, and audio recordings to your notes.
+You don’t get advanced features with these apps, however, if you are already using OneNote and Evernote for note-taking, it makes sense to use them instead of downloading a third-party app.

 Best Voice Recorder Apps For iPhone